Home / Students

 Student carpool questions

-Download the Herdy app — the first thing you see is rides already happening near you, no search required.
+Download the app — the first thing you see is rides already happening near you, no search required.
 You can join an existing ride as a passenger, post your own commute as a driver, or set a ride alert if nothing is available on your route yet.
-Payment splits automatically through the app — no cash, no awkwardness.
+Payment splits automatically — no cash, no awkwardness.

 No. You can join rides as a passenger without a car or licence.
-Simply find a driver going your way and join their ride.
 If you do have a car and drive to campus, posting your commute lets you recover a share of running costs from fellow students going the same direction — turning a solo expense into a shared one.

 Passenger contributions are set by drivers to cover a fair share of running costs — not to make a profit.
 For typical student corridors, expect around $8–14 per trip.
-Northern Beaches to Macquarie University runs around $10–14.
 That's often comparable to a multi-zone concession bus fare, but door-to-campus rather than multiple connections.

 Yes.
 Every user verifies their phone number and email at signup.
-Optional identity verification adds a further layer of trust.
 You can read driver profiles, ratings, and past reviews before joining any ride, and message the driver in advance to confirm details.
 Many students find sharing a ride with a verified Herdy user — often from the same suburb or campus — more comfortable than public transport.

 Further reading